-The fish family Monodactylidae contains six extant species in two genera, Monodactylus and Schuettea.
-Monodactylidae is found in the eastern tropical Atlantic Ocean along the African coast from Senegal to Angola and the Canary Islands (Desoutter 1990).
-Monodactylidae is primarily found in estuaries and coastal mangrove habitats, but is able to live in both freshwater and marine habitats (Schneider 1990).
-Reproduction takes place in marshes and lower courses of rivers, sometimes ascending over long distances into freshwater (Bauchot 2003).
-They are laterally compressed with an approximately diamond shape body with a long anal and dorsal fin extended distance that gives this fish a square like look African monny, Monodactylus sebae is a member of the family and the only species identified so far in Nigerian fresh water (Adesulu & Sydenham 2007).
-Even though, it is marine species which can survive in fresh water for some times.
-This species lacks the yellowish coloration in the caudal fin seen in other species of Monodactylus (Monks 2006).
-This species is economically important as it can be found in the aquarium trade, and lately, this fish has assumed importance in the Niger Delta region of Nigeria by virtue of its acceptance as a food fish in both fresh and dried conditions.
-According to the IUCN (2021) record, the fish is assessed as at least concern (LC).
+2007).
+Even though it is marine species that can survive in fresh water for some times.
+This species lacks the yellowish coloration in the caudal fin seen in other species of Monodactylus (Monks, 2006).
+It is economically important as it can be found in the aquarium trade, and lately, this fish has assumed importance in the Niger Delta region of Nigeria by its acceptance as a food fish in both fresh and dried conditions.
+According to the IUCN (2021), the fish is assessed as at least concern (LC).
 However, there is massive fishing pressure on this species in the New Calabar River and in other water bodies in the Niger Delta region.
 This could be attributed to the absence of commonly important fish species.
-In spite of the importance of the Monodactylus sebae in Nigeria there is no information on stock assessment in the country or elsewhere.
-The objective of the present study was to assess the growth parameters, mortality rates, probability of capture, recruitment pattern, yield per recruit, and virtual population analysis of Monadactylus sebae in the New Calabar River, Nigeria.
+In spite of the importance of the M. sebae in Nigeria, there is no information on stock assessment in the country or elsewhere.
+The objective of the present study was to assess the growth parameters, mortality rates, probability of capture, recruitment pattern, yield per recruit, and virtual population analysis of M. sebae in the New Calabar River, Nigeria.